Context7 MCP: Up-to-Date Library Docs for AI Coding Assistants

 How It Works Behind the Scenes

-2. get-library-docs: Takes the Context7 ID and optional topic filter, returns relevant documentation chunks and code examples (default 5000 tokens, configurable up to your context window limit)
+- get-library-docs — takes the Context7 ID and an optional topic filter, returns documentation chunks and code examples (5000 tokens by default, configurable up to your context limit)

-When you ask a coding question, the AI automatically calls these tools, retrieves current documentation, and then generates its response based on that fresh information.
+When you ask a coding question, the assistant calls these in sequence, retrieves current docs, and answers from them.

 Step 5: Best Practices for Context7